praveen-srinivasan/mxnet/doc/tutorial/imagenet_full.md

 # Training Deep Net on 14 Million Images by Using A Single Machine

-This note describes how to train a neural network on Full ImageNet Dataset [1] with 14,197,087 images in 21,841 classes. **We achieved a state-of-art model by using 4 GeForce GTX 980 cards on a single machine in 8.5 days.**
+This note describes how to train a neural network on the Full ImageNet Dataset [1] with 14,197,087 images in 21,841 classes. **We achieved a state-of-art model by using 4 GeForce GTX 980 cards on a single machine in 8.5 days.**

 There are several technical challenges in this problem.
 1. How to pack and store the massive data.